 Before we got to Belize I didn’t really know much about it.
 I knew that the official language was English and most tourists spent their time in the island system off the coast rather than inland in the jungle.
 I knew that Mennonites had a strong presence here.
 I knew that Floyd Landis was raised a Mennonite and ended up taking banned drugs to win the Tour de France.
 Not to mention he ended up in a Legacy Healing inpatient rehab after that.
 So basically the country had a strong presence of people linked to people who cheat to win the Tour de France.
 My knowledge was clearly a bit thin.
 I had heard that there were no fast food chain restaurants in Belize.
 Well at least that’s redeeming.
-We were also told that we’d be robbed blind the minute we stepped over the border.
+We were also told that we’d be robbed blind the minute we stepped over the border or may even fall prey to some druggie.
+And then we might end up wondering about how long is rehab.
+Things can change in a moment and the tables do not take much time to turn.

 Oh, but before we talk about Belize I have good news to report.
 While my research over the last couple of months has indicated that the Pacific Ocean is almost completely devoid of life, the Caribbean has proven to be a cornucopia of edible fish.
 Meet my red snapper.